 - Consume even more fat if you’re hungry.

-Final Thoughts on the Ketogenic Diet Food List, Plan and Tips
+Final Thoughts on the Keto Diet, the Food List, Overall Plan and Tips

 - The ketogenic diet is a very low-carb, high-fat diet.
 Typical ketogenic diets consist of limiting carbohydrate intake to just 20–30 net grams per day and following the ketogenic diet food list.